 By the Numbers

-- You can miss only two questions on the ACT to earn a 36, and only on the Reading Test.
+- You can miss up to five questions on the ACT and still earn a 36 (depending on what sections you miss them in!)

 - The 99th percentile of test takers includes those who earn a 35 or 34 on the ACT.

 What does this mean for you?
 In the first place, you can miss a handful of questions and still get that perfect score.
 In the second place, missing even a few more questions isn’t the end of the world—scores of 34 and 35 are strong enough to bolster your application at even the most competitive schools.